Wellmune Increases Immune Function in Athletes

 Clinical research published in the British Journal of Nutrition

-Researchers reported in a clinical study that Wellmune® prevented suppression of the immune system that normally occurs after intense exercise, in the clinical study published online in the British Journal of Nutrition.
+Wellmune®, a natural immune health ingredient for foods, beverages and supplements, prevented suppression of the immune system that normally occurs after intense exercise, according to a new clinical study published online in the British Journal of Nutrition.

 These results, along with similar physical stress clinical studies, demonstrate that Wellmune may help recreational and elite athletes achieve training and performance goals by minimizing “down time” associated with immune suppression.

 “In contrast to the placebo group, athletes taking Wellmune had a higher degree of immune support before and after exercise, as measured by monocyte concentrations and enhanced cytokine production during a simulated immune challenge,” said Brian McFarlin, Ph.D., FACSM, Associate Professor of Exercise Physiology, Nutrition, and Immunology in the Department of Health and Human Performance at the University of Houston.